Public Communications Program (6 credits)

 Class runs July 2 – August 10, 2018

-Students then select a second course from the 2017 Liberal Arts and Sciences course list that does not conflict with the day and time of the COM 107 class.
+Students then select a second 3-credit course from the 2018 Liberal Arts and Sciences course list that does not conflict with the day and time of the COM 107 class.
+Optimally, this class will enhance the student’s education in Communications.

 Students should budget for the purchase of required course textbooks.